srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     By default, Visual Studio Code is installed in the "C:\Program Files (x86)\Microsoft VS Code" folder location (for a 64-bit machine).
 The setup process should only take about a minute.

-    > [!NOTE] .NET Framework 4.5 is required for Visual Studio Code when installing on Windows.
+    > **Note**:  .NET Framework 4.5 is required for Visual Studio Code when installing on Windows.
 If you are using Windows 7, please ensure [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) is installed.

 1. In Visual Studio Code, click the **Extensions** button on the left side of the window.